kimbyongjin/Mars-Surface-Explorer/README.md

 - You will need an installation of Node.js on your machine.
 You can check out [this cool blog](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/) or the [official Node.js site](https://nodejs.org/en/) to install the latest LTS (Long Term Support) build.

+- After installing node, make sure to restart terminal.

-- Start with a new terminal window in the root directory, run the following scripts:
+- Starting with a new terminal window in this repo's root directory, run the following scripts~

 - To install dependencies:
 ```npm install```